jaredspecjr/capstone-planning/readme.md

 created components in game repo, made a visual spot for the home page of the app.

+having issues getting routers to work

+decided that create react app is not for me and am scrapping the current project.
+I'll be spending my time setting up my environment. will add pictures and keep old repo to account for work done on that.
+I will also provide a link to the new repo.

 Spent morning thinking about capstone ideas and I think I am settling with a choose your own adventure game. will spend more time white boarding and sketching up ideas.